Aetna Rehab Coverage

 - Gold plans—These cost the most in premiums but have the lowest deductibles and will cost you the least in out-of-pocket expenses.
 Aetna pays about 90% of the cost of care after the deductible is met.

-Checking Your Insurance Benefits
+Checking Your Aetna Insurance Benefits

-You may have concerns about Aetna insurance mental health coverage, but under the Affordable Care Act, this is covered as an essential health benefit.8 Depending on your insurance plan, Aetna drug and alcohol rehab coverage may include:
+You may have concerns about Aetna insurance mental health coverage but, under the Affordable Care Act, this is covered as an essential health benefit.8 Depending on your insurance plan, Aetna drug and alcohol rehab coverage may include:

 - Inpatient treatment.

 - Intensive outpatient treatment.

 - Outpatient treatment.